GuintherKovalski/realsense_bidings_with_yolov5/README.md

  > This is a lightweight implementation of realsense bidings for python from c++.
 The goal is to use the realsense camera along with some exemples on how to use it in some computer vision projects.

- **Note: Realsense already provide python bidings, but in our experiments they run slower than the ones provided here, and also are more complicated to use**
+ **Note: Realsense already provide python bidings, but in our experiments they run slower than the ones provided here, and also are more complicated to use.**

  ![pl](images/exemple.png)